plentymarkets/plugin-elastic-export-beezup/meta/documents/user_guide_en.md

 ## Setting up the data format BeezUp-Plugin in plentymarkets

-Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up BeezUp in plentymarkets.
+Follow the instructions given on the [Exporting data](https://www.plentymarkets.co.uk/manual/data-exchange/exporting-data/#4) page of the manual to set up the data format BeezUp-Plugin in plentymarkets.

 ## License